open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 [go.sum](../../go.sum) files.
 After this you *MUST* run `go mod vendor` to ensure that the `vendor` directory is in sync.

-After updating dependencies, be sure to check if the parser-generator ("pigeon") was updated.
-If it was, re-generate the parser and commit the changes.

 Example workflow for updating a dependency:

 ```bash